James1912/kubernetes/examples/storage/couchdb/README.md

 every couchdb pod its own DNS name for its lifetime.

 There are two services we need to create for our couchdb cluster.
-First theres the headless service for pod to pod discovery using DNS lookup and to give static hostname.
+First there's the headless service for pod to pod discovery using DNS lookup and to give static hostname.
 Then we have the service that exposes the couchdb cluster.
 Let us create them:

 ```